tonyzyang/zeshiyang.github.io/_posts/2017-09-06-Something-interesting.md

 <p>

-Got hurt by the dog, three small dog in the host house, when i opened the door, dogs excited and tried to go out, then they hurt me
+Got hurt by the dogs, three small dogs in the host house, when I opened the door, dogs were excited and tried to go out, then they hurt me
 </p>

 ![jpg](/images/0906_2.jpg)